The society was founded in 1814 when the ladies of Neston formed a co-operative named Neston Female Friendly Society.

 The focal point of the society is its traditional ‘Ladies Day Walk‘ which takes place on the first Thursday in June and has done annually apart from the war years.

 It culminates with a procession of the members, clergy, mayor/ mayoress and invited dignitaries.
-In 2016 it will depart from the Market Square, proceed along Ladies Walk, and down the High Street for a service at Neston Parish Church.
+In 2017 (June 1st) it will depart from the Malt Shovel, and down the High Street for a service at Neston Parish Church.

 After the service, the procession makes its way via Church Lane and Parkgate Road, to gather round Neston Cross for a short service and blessing from clergy.
 It then makes its way down High Street, Bridge St and Chester Road to Neston Civic Hall for tea and the Annual General Meeting.
 A truly colourful day is enjoyed by everyone.

 The society has gone from strength to strength and attracts around 200 children walking with the society members to celebrate the annual Neston Ladies Day.
 Long may it continue!

 More history can be found on Neston Past